sinequa/SinequaForAzure/README.md

 ### 2.2.
 Leverage Storage Account <a name="storageaccount">

-To reduce the cost of the disk usage and have a better reliability and availabilty on data, an Azure Blob storage account is broadly used for all data that do not require high I/O performances.
+To reduce the cost of the disk usage and have a better reliability and availability on data, an Azure Blob storage account is broadly used for all data that do not require high I/O performances.

 If a `sinequa-data-storage-url` cloud tag is provided, the components below will automatically synchronize data from disk to Azure Storage account.